 - Check attic air conditioners.
 At least once a year, go up to the attic or roof to check these appliances before they wear out.
 Look for wear and tear and loose connections.

 A full list of water prevention tips for consumers is available at www.safeco.com/drip.

-And if you have water damage, feel free to call or email us first for advice about filing a claim.
+And if you have water damage, feel free to contact us first for advice about filing a claim.